Outer Image Delivery Homepage Redesign

 • Stakeholder collaboration

-• Front-end implementation planning
+• Front-end implementation and engineering

 Tools